Parameter control for eccentric, precessing binary black hole simulations with SpEC: Discussion

 \section{Discussion}

 We have devised a method to achieve numerical BBH simulations in SpEC with target orbital parameters and BH spins beginning at a reference time, $t=t_T$.
 Our method is an extension of previous efforts to target vanishing eccentricity.
 It is based on iteratively performing short numerical simulations, fitting the orbit, and calculating updated initial data parameters until a tolerance threshold is achieved.
 We have confirmed convergence for the orbital eccentricity and the spin directions to tolerances of $\mathcal{O}(10^{-3})$ and $\mathcal{O}({\rm deg})$ respectively.
 We have also shown that this approach is effective for binaries with mass ratios $q \leq 3$, eccentricities $e \leq 0.65$, and spin magnitudes $\chi \leq 0.75$ in $\leq7$ iterations.
-Overall, convergence is achieved with fewer iterations for smaller spin magnitudes and eccentricities, while the mass ratio has minimal impact on the rate of convergence.

-The number of iterations required sensitively depends on the initial parameters of the first iteration.
+Overall, convergence is achieved with fewer iterations for smaller spin magnitudes and eccentricities, while the mass ratio has minimal impact on the rate of convergence.\footnote{Each iteration's computational time and resources depend on the target orbital parameters.
+For moderate spin magnitudes and comparable masses at moderate eccentricity, one iteration takes only a few hours.
+For large eccentricity (where the orbital period is longer), or for large spin magnitudes and/or mass-ratio (where the code runs more slowly), the time per iteration can reach several days.
+Furthermore, the first few iterations of the parameter control are run at a coarser resolution.
+When the eccentricity is close to the target, SpEC switches to a higher resolution.
+This reduces computational cost for the first few iterations of the parameter control. } The number of iterations required sensitively depends on the initial parameters of the first iteration.
 In the absence of a better solution, we calculate them based on the target orbital parameters and the 1PN equations of motion.
 A more robust procedure to calculate the initial data parameters of the first iteration would improve convergence.
 For example, rough initial data parameters for quasicircular simulations can be obtained for SpEC based on a Gaussian process regression fitted on the existing extensive catalog of quasicircular simulations~\cite{Boyle:2019kee}.
 Once an appropriately large eccentric catalog is available, similar techniques could be adopted for calculating input parameters of future eccentric simulations.
 Other approaches include using higher-PN order or effective-one-body equations of motion~\cite{Nagar_2021}.